felixberliner1/COMP333-SWE/README.md

 - Will Drake
 - Marouan El-Asery

+## Purpose

+This code is for Homework 1 in COMP 333.
+It is the landing page for a website that uses AI to create playlists.
 This repository contains all the necessary files and code for the implementation of this project.
 The work was split equally between 3 team members, each doing 33.33% of the total tasks.

 ## Project Overview